fleckenstein-m/FINC462-662-SP2024/website/index.md

 ## Prerequisites
 FINC 311 (Principles of Finance) and 314 (Investments) are prerequisites.
 A good understanding of basic algebra, calculus, and statistics is key to mastering the material covered in this course.
-It will also be useful if you already have some familiarity with: Present Value, compounding of interest rates, the CAPM, Black-Scholes.
+It will also be useful if you already have some familiarity with: Present Value, compounding of interest rates, the CAPM, and Black-Scholes.
 If you are unfamiliar with these concepts, it will simply mean a little bit more work for you as we go through the associated topics in class.

 ## Course Syllabus